top of page

 BIOCET - CETACEAN BIOBANK

-BIOCET represents the southern hemisphere's most diverse biobank for cetacean tissues and samples.
-An expansive collection of dry, fixed, frozen tissue and fluid samples spanning all major organs and systems across 21 species of cetacean in New Zealand.
+BIOCET biobank represents the southern hemisphere's most diverse tissue archive.
+An expansive 25 year collection of dry, fixed, frozen tissue samples and swabs spanning 21 native, migratory and vagrant cetacean species in New Zealand.

 Histopath Image.png